On transcendental numbers: new results and a little history: Conclusions

 Because there is a huge number of new disciplines, it is important to have a transdisciplinary understanding of the world: a transdisciplinary approach (see \cite{b1, b2, fn}) attempts to discover what is between disciplines, across different disciplines, and beyond all disciplines.
 Transcendence is a concept which plays an important role in theology, in science and in art; it can be considered beyond all disciplines.
 The Yang-Baxter equation appears across different disciplines.
 Mathematical Physics is at the border of two disciplines.

-Our paper is written in transdisciplinary fashion, and it has some kind of editorial flavor.
+Our paper is written in transdisciplinary fashion.
 We used results and concepts from algebra, mathematical analysis, mathematical physics, geometry, history of mathematics, numerical analysis, epistemology, philosophy etc. Attempting to continue the approach of our recent papers and talks on the transcendental numbers (see \cite{sm2}, \cite{sm3}, \cite{ffn}), we brought together our investigations and we presented new results.

-{ \it It is our pleasure to conclude with some historical facts relevant for our journal: Euler was born in Basel (on 15 April 1707), and he received his Master of Philosophy from University of Basel.}

 \makeatletter \makeatother